THREE DAYS OF VIRTUAL CME!

 Presented by the Medical Association of the State of Alabama, the Alabama Board of Medical Examiners and the Alabama Board of Nursing

-The 12-hour Prescribing and Pharmacology course* is designed for physicians of all specialties, physician assistants and certified registered nurse practitioners and nurse midwives who need or wish to increase their knowledge and ability to effectively prescribe controlled medications that have the potential for misuse and abuse.*
+The course in Prescribing and Pharmacology of Controlled Drugs is designed for physicians in all specialties, as well as physician assistants, certified registered nurse practitioners and nurse midwives, who need or wish to increase their knowledge and ability to effectively prescribe controlled medications that have the potential for misuse and abuse.

 To Register Online: You must Sign In.
-After Sign In, Click "Register Myself", then Click "Add" by either the Saturday or Sunday event or both.
+After Sign In, Click "Register Myself", then Click "Add" by either the Friday/Saturday or Sunday event or both.